 Foreign exchange risk

 Risk of losses against profit influenced by changes in the exchange rates of foreign currencies against the rate in which accounts are kept.
 Foreign exchange risk can be managed by executing a derivative transaction (see forwards).

 Forex is an abbreviation for Foreign Exchange.
 This is an international commercial system for exchange of basic and additional currency pairs; that is, a foreign exchange market whose average rates are considered the official world rates.
 It is also known as Forex Trading, Currency Forex, Forex Exchange Market, or simply FX.

 The percent increase or decrease in the current exchange rate due to changes in the interest rates of the countries of both currencies involved.
 These are taken into account for every month of the term of a derivative transaction.

 The purchase or sale of currency for a fixed agreed rate where delivery and payment take place at an agreed point in time (no earlier than in two days, although usually much later).
 You can find out more under the term Derivative Transactions.

 A term describing the agreement between AKCENTA CZ a.s. and its clients wishing to enter into a partnership in the field of foreign exchange and international payment systems, and authorizing AKCENTA CZ, a.s. to receive payment orders from client in accordance with its permit from the Czech National Bank to engage in the activities of a payment institution.
-The Framework Agreement covers all services offered by AKCENTA CZ a.s.
+The Framework Contract covers all services offered by AKCENTA CZ a.s.